Understanding Loss of Weight in the Elderly

 Also, it never hurts to double check a weight if a reading seems completely out of left field.
 Particularly if you were not the one who recorded the weight.
 Errors do happen when recording weights.

-Unintended weight loss is the problem we are addressing in this article.
+Loss of weight in the elderly is the problem we are addressing in this article.
 But the reality is, unintended weight loss is not really a problem, but a symptom.
-When unintended weight loss occurs, we need to figure out the root cause on WHY weight loss is occurring.
-Then we focus interventions towards that cause.

-Let’s look at known reasons for unintended weight loss in older adults.
+Let’s look at known reasons for unintentional loss of weight in the elderly.

-Older adults are at increased risk for unintended weight loss for several reasons.
+Older adults are at increased risk for unintentional weight loss for several reasons.
 Risk factors include physiological, psychological, and social factors (1).

 Finally, social factors like living in poverty, living alone, not having a support system, and not being able to get food or prepare meals can contribute to unintended weight loss in older adults.

 When an older adult in your life starts losing weight unintentionally, start investigating the why.
-Here is a quick list to review with potential causes of unintended weight loss:
+Here is a quick list to review with potential causes of unintentional loss of weight in the elderly:

 - Poor appetite (Sick, side-effect of medication, mental health, no known cause)